GrandView (software)

-It closely resembled PC-Outline, an outliner for IBM PCs of the 1980s.
+It closely resembled PC-Outline, an outliner for IBM PCs of the 1980s, authored by John Friend.
 Grandview was derived from the same software.

 Reception

+Stating that GrandView was "more than an outliner", BYTE in 1988 approved of its built-in word processor.
+While noting the software's complexity, the magazine concluded that "GrandView—once you get over the top of the learning curve—will save scads of time and money", with a "more than reasonable" $295 price.
 BYTE in 1989 listed GrandView as among the "Distinction" winners of the BYTE Awards, stating that it was "packed with goodies" and worth the time necessary to learn how to use it.